productResearcher/module-two-challenge-portfolio/README.md

 #### Test 7: Validating with W3 validator.
 Corrected all errors that came up in W3 validator.
+Made sure it is validated and follows the W3C sttandard.
 ## Licence

 The is an M.I.T licence